valtercfrancisco/fleetoperator/README.md

 5. Configure the mongodb process by adding the cvs data to it.
-To do this, open a terminal window, cd into fleetoperator folder and type `artifacts/database/database-loader.sh` to run the database loader and populate your mongodb with gps data.
+To do this, open a terminal window, cd into fleetoperator folder and type `artifacts/database/database-loader.sh` to run the database loader and populate your mongodb with gps data (only works on Unix/Linux systems).
 You can also do this from the database folder
 using: `./database-loader.sh`.
 Make sure you have mongodb tools installed for script to work.
 You can check by running this command in your terminal: `ls "$(which mongo | sed 's/mongo//')" | grep mongo`.
 If mongoimport isn't on the list, you need to reinstall mongo or install homebrew and run `brew install mongodb/brew/mongodb-database-tools` to install them.